Comparison

 Aristotl: The Right-Sized Alternative to Docebo

 Docebo is a large enterprise LMS.
-Aristotl is the franchise-sized alternative — multi-tenant by default, AI from SOPs, no enterprise implementation cycle.
+Aristotl is the franchise-sized alternative - scoped access by default, AI from SOPs, no enterprise implementation cycle.

 Why choose Aristotl